JD: Jewelry Design

 This course enables students to manipulate metal, using techniques ancient and modern, to create precision models for serial production, coupled with an in-depth study of hollow form construction and finishing.
 Emphasis is placed on professional working techniques and manufacturing practices.

-JD 273 — Studio Fabrication III
+JD 273 — Studio Fabrication III: Advanced Manufacturing Techniques for Fine Jewelry

 2.5 credits; 5 lab hours